astropy/astropy/docs/table/mixin_columns.rst

 **Masking**

-Mixin columns do not support masking, but there is limited support for use of mixins within a masked table.
+Mixin columns do not generally support masking (with the exception of |Time|), but there is limited support for use of mixins within a masked table.
 In this case a ``mask`` attribute is assigned to the mixin column object.
 This ``mask`` is a special object that is a boolean array of ``False`` corresponding to the mixin data shape.
 The ``mask`` looks